jaakkopasanen/AutoEq/results/rtings/avg/Sony MDR-7520/README.md

 | Peaking | 17064 Hz | 2.4  | -3.8 dB  |

 ### Fixed Band EQs
-In case of using fixed band (also called graphic) equalizer, apply preamp of **-4.5dB** and set gains manually with these parameters.
+In case of using fixed band (also called graphic) equalizer, apply preamp of **-4.5dB** (if available) and set gains manually with these parameters.

 | Type    | Fc       |    Q | Gain    |
 |:--------|:---------|:-----|:--------|